Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 What is the Student__Share object and where does it come from?

 Salesforce auto-generates a Share object for every custom object when OWD is set to Private.
-Fields: ParentId (record to share), UserOrGroupId (who to share with), AccessLevel (Read/Edit), RowCause (why it's shared).
+Fields: ParentId (record to share), UserOrGroupId (who to share with), AccessLevel (Read/Edit), RowCause (why).
 Insert a record = grant access.
 Delete = revoke.

 Why skip the record Owner?

 The record Owner already has Full Access automatically.
-Creating a Share record for them would cause a duplicate error.
+Creating a Share record for them causes a duplicate error.

 Q